Centuriones/Hugo/week1.md

 SELECT id FROM users WHERE email=’email’ AND password=’password’ OR 1=1’
 ```

-Since the login will try to find in their database if the following email and password was the one you inputed.
+Since the login will try to find in their database if the following email and password was the one you inputted.
 If that isn't found it will run the 1=1-- command.
 Since an OR statement only needs to be 1 of the following statements to be true.
 It will treat your code as a valid statement and log you in.

 ![Picture](/images/SQL_Injection.PNG)

 After learning this, I decided to try some other ways to get admin rights.
-Corey my group member showed me a shorter way to gain admin rights which was the following:
+Corey my group member showed me a shorter way to gain admin rights which were the following:

 ![Picture](/images/SQL_Injection_2.PNG)

-This works aswell because the following query is just asking to check if the OR statement 1=1 is true.
+This works as well because the following query is just asking to check if the OR statement 1=1 is true.
 And since 1=1 is true, it gives you admin access.

 One way I found on my own, is just writing the admin's email.
 I found an order confirmation which was done by an admin.
-I found this by acessing their FTP server.
+I found this by accessing their FTP server.

 ![Picture](/images/ftp1.PNG)